wakr/in_ds_2017/docs/index.md

 ## Data

 We use data from 2010 to 2016 offered by [the city of Chicago](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
 There are over 2 million rows in our filtered data set.
-Every row contains at least crime type, date, latitude and longitude.
+Every row contains at least the crime type, date, latitude and longitude.

 ## Why

-We wish to create an easy-to-understand visualization of the current non-murder crimes and also explore possible quantitative relations between crimes and school dropouts.
+We wish to create an easy-to-understand visualization of the current non-homicide crimes and also explore possible quantitative relations between crimes and school dropouts.

 ## How

 Seeing ZIP-codes.
-We omit the violent crimes i.e. murders.
+We omit the violent crimes i.e. homicides.

 ## Results